Articles

 On the face of it, MailerLite and Mailchimp’s pricing is similar.
 Both have free plans and both have modest paid plans: MailerLite’s starts at $10 a month and Mailchimp’s starts at $13.

-But there’s a catch.
-Mailchimp’s Free and Essentials plans are much more limited than MailerLite’s equivalents.
-What’s more is that with MailerLite you’ll be able to send unlimited emails, whereas Mailchimp limits the amount of emails you can send each month.
+What’s more is that with every paid MailerLite plan, you’ll be able to send unlimited emails, whereas Mailchimp limits the number of monthly emails even with its paid options.
 Let’s see how the two tools’ cheapest paid plans compare.

 Feature MailerLite Growing Business Mailchimp Essentials plan